jjlin/vaultwarden-backup/README.md

       plaintext, it definitely should not be your Bitwarden master passphrase or anything similar.

+      [rclone crypt](https://rclone.org/crypt/) is another option for encrypted archives.
+If you prefer to use this method, just set `GPG_PASSPHRASE` to be blank, configure rclone crypt appropriately, and use the crypt remote in `RCLONE_DESTS`.

    2. Change `RCLONE_DESTS` to your list of rclone destinations.
 You'll have to [configure](https://rclone.org/docs/) rclone appropriately first.

+   3. Note that `backup.conf` is simply sourced into the `backup.sh` script, so you can add arbitrary environment variables into `backup.conf` as needed.
+      This can be useful for configuring any tools called from `backup.sh`, such as `rclone`.

 3. Modify the `backup/crontab` file as needed.